-This flow symbolizes the history of the special place that is New Mexico and reflects the critical confluence of the many cultures that formed it.
-The new branch of the Acequia Madre could be used for walking and bicycling, for reflecting on nature, on change and permanence, and as a place where "La Resolana" can take place.
-La Resolana is a long and casual conversation, mostly (though not exclusively) among elders, on a bench or other comfortable place.
+This plan calls for re-establishing the water flow beginning along the original Acequia Madre route then through the Sawmill Village Center to Tiguex Park, the historic location of a Native American pueblo.
+While there are no longer fields to irrigate, this flow symbolizes the history of the special place that is New Mexico and reflects the critical confluence of the many cultures that formed it.
+The new branch of the Acequia Madre still can be used for walking and bicycling, for reflecting on nature, on change and permanence, and as a place where "La Resolana" can take place.
+La Resolana is a long and casual conversation, mostly (though not exclusively) among elders, on a bench or other comfortable resting place.
 La Resolana is an activity that knits together community and communicates important values.
-This plan suggests rebuilding part of the old branch of the Acequia Madre and developing the new branch to provide multiple walking and bicycling routes through the Central Core and Village Center.
+This plan calls for rebuilding part of the old branch of the Acequia Madre and developing the new branch to provide multiple walking and bicycling routes through the Central Core and Village Center.

-The existing and possible new alignments of the Acequia Madre are shown in Figure 11.
-The suggested new alignment is designed in four parts: (a) from I-40 to Aspen Avenue along the Mill Pond Road right of way and then along the east side of the detention pond to Sawmill Village; (b) through the Sawmill Village plaza, to the beginning of the 18th Street Corridor at Bellamah; (c) down west side of 18th Street and across Mountain Road; and finally (d) terminating in a pool within Tiguex Park.
-A walking / biking trail would be located continuously along its length.
+The existing and new alignments of the Acequia Madre are shown in Figure 10.
+The new alignment is designed in four parts: (a) from I-40 to Aspen Avenue along the Mill Pond Road right of way and then along the east side of the detention pond to Sawmill Village; (b) through the Sawmill Village plaza, to the beginning of the 18th Street Corridor at Bellamah; (c) down west side of 18th Street and across Mountain Road; and finally (d) terminating in a reflecting pool within Tiguex Park.
+A walking / biking trail is located continuously along its length.
+Design standards for each of these parts are described below and in the associated illustrations.

-(Note: where the acequia runs under a roadway, the channel can be engineered with relatively low cost, impervious materials; however, the course shall be covered with a grate through which the water course is readily visible.)
+Note: where the acequia runs under a roadway, the channel can be engineered with relatively low cost, impervious materials; however, the course shall be covered with a grate through which the water is readily visible.